-"The Catholic Church in Scotland is concerned with the lives, safety, wholeness and well-being of each individual person within God's purpose for everyone.
+"All components of the Catholic Church in Scotland, especially those in positions of leadership and responsibility, value the lives, wholenss, safety and well-being of each individual person within God's purpose for everyone.

-It seeks to safeguard the welfare of people of all ages who are involved in whatever capacity with the Church and its organisations.
+We seek to uphold the highest safeguarding standards in our relationships with people of all ages who are involved in whatever capacity with the Church and its organisations.

-As a Church community, we accept that it is the responsibilty of all of us, ordained, professed, paid and voluntary members, to work together to prevent the physical, sexual, emotional abuse or neglect of children, young people and adults at risk."
+And therefore, as a Church community, we accept that it is the responsibility of all of us-ordained, professed, employed and voluntary members-to work together to protect children and vulnerable adults from abuse or harm."

 Parish Safeguarding Co-Ordinators

-The Parish Priest is responsible in ensuring the National Guidelines are operative within his parish.
+The Parish Priest is responsible in ensuring the national Instructions, "In God's Image" are operative within his parish.

 He is assisted by appointed Safeguarding Co-ordinator(s).

-The Safeguarding Co-ordinators for our parish are: Mr John Lawson and Mrs Paula Cochrane
+The Safeguarding Co-ordinators for our parish are: Mr John Lawson and Mrs Catherine Lavell.